Prajvalkp/website/README.md

 # website
-website created using html and css. download from the github and extract all the files, later run it
+website created using html and css.
+1.download from the github and extract all the files, 2.make a folder of all the images in one folder.....
+3.later run it.